wamp-proto/wamp-proto/spec/basic.md

 #### HELLO

-After the underlying transport has been opened, a establishment of a WAMP session is initiated by the the *Endpoint* sending a `HELLO` message to the *Router*
+After the underlying transport has been established, opening of a WAMP session is initiated by the *Client* sending a `HELLO` message to the *Router*

     [HELLO, Realm|uri, Details|dict]

- * `Realm` is a string identifying the WAMP routing and administrative domain for which the session is to be established.
+ * `Realm` is a string identifying the realm this session should attach to
  * `Details` is a dictionary that allows to provide additional opening information (see below).

-The `HELLO` message MUST be the very first message sent after the transport has been established.
+The `HELLO` message MUST be the very first message sent by the *Client* after the transport has been established.
-In basic implementations without authentication it MUST be followed by a `WELCOME` or `ABORT` by the *Router*.
+In the WAMP Basic Profile without session authentication the *Router* will reply with a `WELCOME` or `ABORT` message.

 ![alt text](figure/hello.png "WAMP Session success")

-A WAMP session starts its lifetime when the *Router* has sent a `WELCOME` message to the *Endpoint*, and ends when the underlying transport closes or when the session is closed explicitly by either peer sending the `GOODBYE` message.
+A WAMP session starts its lifetime when the *Router* has sent a `WELCOME` message to the *Client*, and ends when the underlying transport closes or when the session is closed explicitly by either peer sending the `GOODBYE` message (see below).

-It is a protocol error to receive a second `HELLO` message during the lifetime of the session and the *Router* MUST fail the session if that happens.
+It is a protocol error to receive a second `HELLO` message during the lifetime of the session and the *Peer* must fail the session if that happens.

 **Roles and Features**

-An *Endpoint* MUST annouce the roles it supports via `Hello.Details.roles|dict`, with a key mapping to a `Hello.Details.roles.<role>|dict` where `<role>` can be:
+A *Client* must annouce the **roles** it supports via `Hello.Details.roles|dict`, with a key mapping to a `Hello.Details.roles.<role>|dict` where `<role>` can be:

  * `publisher`
  * `subscriber`
  * `caller`
  * `callee`

-An *Endpoint* can support any combination of above roles but MUST support at least one role.
+A *Client* can support any combination of above roles but must support at least one role.

-The `<role>|dict` is a dictionary describing features supported by the peer for that role.
-In basic implementations, this will be empty.
+The `<role>|dict` is a dictionary describing **features** supported by the peer for that role.
+With WAMP Basic Profile implementations, this will be empty.

-*Example: An *Endpoint* that implements the roles of Publisher and Subscriber, and only supports basic features.*
+*Example: A Client that implements the Publisher and Subscriber roles of the WAMP Basic Profile.*

-	[1, 9129137332, {
+	[1, "somerealm", {
        "roles": {
           "publisher": {},
           "subscriber": {}
        }
    	}]

 #### WELCOME

-A *Router* completes the establishment of a WAMP connection by sending a `WELCOME` message to the *Endpoint*.
+A *Router* completes the opening of a WAMP session by sending a `WELCOME` reply message to the *Client*.

    	[WELCOME, Session|id, Details|dict]

  * `Session` MUST be a randomly generated ID specific to the WAMP session.
 This applies for the lifetime of the session.
-The `WELCOME.Session` can be used for specifying lists of excluded or eligible receivers when publishing events (see below).
- * `Details` is a dictionary that allows to provide additional information regarding the established session (see below).
+ * `Details` is a dictionary that allows to provide additional information regarding the open session (see below).

-In basic implementations without authentication, a `WELCOME` MUST be sent directly in response to a `HELLO` message.
+In the WAMP Basic Profile without session authentication, a `WELCOME` message is the first message sen by the *Router*, directly in response to a `HELLO` message received from the *Client*.

 > Note.
 The behaviour if a requested `Realm` does not presently exist is router-specific.
-A router may e.g. create the realm, or deny the establishment of the session.
+A router may e.g. automatically create the realm, or deny the establishment of the session with a `ABORT` reply message.
 >

 **Roles and Features**

-A *Router* MUST annouce the roles it supports via `Hello.Details.roles|dict`, with a key mapping to a `Hello.Details.roles.<role>|dict` where `<role>` can be:
+A *Router* must annouce the **roles** it supports via `Hello.Details.roles|dict`, with a key mapping to a `Hello.Details.roles.<role>|dict` where `<role>` can be:

  * `broker`
  * `dealer`

-A *Router* MUST support at least one role, and MAY support both roles.
+A *Router* must support at least one role, and may support both roles.

-The `<role>|dict` is a dictionary describing features supported by the peer for that role.
-In basic implementations, this is empty.
+The `<role>|dict` is a dictionary describing **features** supported by the peer for that role.
+With WAMP Basic Profile implementations, this will be empty.

-*Example: A Router implementing the role of Broker and supporting only basic features.*
+*Example: A Router implementing the Broker role of the WAMP Basic Profile.*

-   	[1, 9129137332, {
+   	[2, 9129137332, {
        "roles": {
           "broker": {}
        }
    	}]

 *Feature Announcemenet*